strangerstudios/pmpro-advanced-levels-shortcode/readme.txt

 https://www.paidmembershipspro.com/add-ons/pmpro-advanced-levels-shortcode/

 == Changelog ==
+= 1.1 - 2024-02-13 =
+* BUG FIX/ENHANCEMENT: Now using an unordered-list on comparison table mobile view for better spacing between items.
+* BUG FIX: Fixing bug where comparison table mobile view was showing the incorrect comparison items.
+* REFACTOR: Cleaned up some code and logic around showing the "Renew" button on the levels page.

 = 1.0 - 2024-01-23 =
 * FEATURE: Added the Advanced Levels Block as a new way to build your levels page.
 * ENHANCEMENT: Now showing a message for admins only when an included level ID does not exist.